How to Get the Most Out of Your People: Timpson’s shoe-mending and key-cutting

 As you walk into Timpson House you very quickly realise that you are entering a very special company.
 The reception replicates a high street Timpson outlet and the administrative offices are like something from a film set or a Disney World hotel.
 You wonder if you were expected to bring a child with you.

 Offices often reflect the leadership of a company.
-It becomes apparent very quickly that John Timpson, now 68, is one of the most innovative leaders not only of his generation but that I am ever likely to meet.
+It becomes apparent very quickly that John Timpson is one of the most innovative leaders not only of his generation.

 His style of always challenging the way things are done, of always seeking to improve, and of never accepting the status quo has been carved over generations at his family firm and, with his son James at the helm now under John’s tutelage, is probably achieving its greatest success.